-To the extent that tender or exchange offers are often used in deal-jump situations, it is important to note that there have been open issues surrounding the impact of SEC Rule 14d-10 on "golden parachute" or change in control related executive compensation payments.
+To the extent that tender or exchange offers are often used in deal-jump situations, it is important to note, there were, historically, open issues surrounding the impact of SEC Rule 14d-10 on "golden parachute" or change in control related executive compensation payments.
 According to this "all-holder best price" rule, all-shareholders tendering shares pursuant to a tender offer must receive the same consideration.
 Several courts have held that changes to a target's employee benefit plans or golden parachute agreements made in conjunction with or shortly before a tender offer may violate 14d-10 and be re-characterized as tender offer consideration that needs to be given to all holders, although a number of other cases have gone the other way.
 Since 2001, the cases have continued to come down differently in different circuits, with some being more plaintiff friendly, including In re: Luxottica Group S.p.A.
 Securities Litigation, 293 F.Supp.2d 224 (E.D.N.Y.
 2003), and others being more defendant friendly, including KATT v.
 Titan Acquisitions, Inc., 244 F.Supp.2d 841 (M.D.
 Tenn.
 2003) and In re: Digital Island Securities Litigation, 2004 WL 224998 (3rd Cir.
 2004).
-In the case of a deal-jump, since the plan changes are presumably made in conjunction with the pill to defend against an interloper?
-Or is the target exposed to a consent solicitation to remove the board (and therefore the shield of the poison pill) as part of the higher interloping bid, such as Warner-Lambert faced?

-In most circumstances, the "engaged" parties respond to the possibility of an unsolicited deal-jumping bid by including so-called "deal protection" provisions in the merger agreement.
-While a thorough coverage of this critical area of M&A practice is beyond the scope of this article, such deal protections typically include some variation of "no-shop" provisions as discussed below, break-up fee provisions providing for a payment (generally in the 2-3% range) to the rejected original merger partner upon a termination of the transaction under certain circumstances (the cost of which must ultimately be factored into the price of an interloper's bid), support agreements or options covering the stock of significant target shareholders, if any, or stock or asset options or commercial arrangements from one merger partner to the other (and sometimes reciprocal).
-Since the demise of "pooling" accounting, the benefits of reciprocal company stock options that had had the effect of denying an interloper pooling accounting treatment are substantially eliminated, and they are rarely used outside of financial institution transactions.8 Given the creativity of parties and their advisors, however, we should expect to see other original merger agreement, there should be an even better than typical argument that the executive payment should not be viewed as part of the deal-jump tender.
-The SEC has now adopted (SEC Release No. 54684, November 1, 2006, effective December 8, 2006) amendments to Rule 14d-10 that make it clear that the rule applies only with respect to the consideration offered and paid for securities tendered in a tender offer and should not apply to consideration offered and paid pursuant to executive compensation, severance or other employee benefit arrangements entered into with security holders of the target company so long as the consideration being paid pursuant to such arrangements is not to acquire their securities.
+In the case of a deal-jump, since the plan changes are presumably made in conjunction with the original merger agreement, there should be an even better than typical argument that the executive payment should not be viewed as part of the deal-jump tender.
+However, in 2006 the SEC adopted (SEC Release No. 54684, November 1, 2006, effective December 8, 2006) amendments to Rule 14d-10 that made it clear that the rule applies only with respect to the consideration offered and paid for securities tendered in a tender offer and should not apply to consideration offered and paid pursuant to executive compensation, severance or other employee benefit arrangements entered into with security holders of the target company so long as the consideration being paid pursuant to such arrangements is not to acquire their securities.
 The amended rule also provides a safe harbor in the context of third-party tender offers that allows the compensation committee or a similar committee or a special committee of the board of directors comprised solely of independent directors of the bidder (if a party to the arrangement) or target company (with a determination of the committee's independence by the board being conclusive!) to approve an executive compensation arrangement and thereby deem it to be such an arrangement for the purposes of the proposed exemption.
 The approval must occur prior to the payment of shares in the tender, and the language in the release that the committee should have knowledge of the tender suggests the approval must be contemporaneous.